 If you’re looking for the cheapest option on the market, then the Adventure Kings portable steel fire pit is a good one to consider.
 This fire pit packs down incredibly compact and is a great addition to your campsite.

-This fire pit comes as four individual 3mm steel flat pieces with built in handles.
-Together the pieces lie flat, making it super easy to store.
-It’s easy to put together too, with each piece simply slotting into place, so you’ll have it assembled in seconds.
+This folding fire pit for camping comes as four individual 3mm steel flat pieces with built in handles.
+Together the pieces lie flat, making them super easy to store.
+The collapsable fire pit is easy to put together too, with each piece simply slotting into place, so you’ll have it assembled in seconds.
 The fire pit surface is a good size too, at 46 x 40 cm.

-The fire pit sits up off the ground, which provides great airflow, resulting in a more efficient fire.
+The flat pack fire pit sits up off the ground, which provides great airflow, resulting in a more efficient fire.
 You’ve also got the option of adding a rotisserie for camp cooking.

 The downside to this portable fire pit is its weight.
 At 9.5 kg, it’s one of the heaviest in this guide – although it is also one of the most compact, which is a huge plus.

-So for a cheap good all round portable fire pit, the Adventure Kings fire pit is certainly one to consider.
+So for a cheap, good, all round portable fire pit, the Adventure Kings fire pit is certainly worth considering.

 Made from heavy duty stainless steel, the Winnerwell Firepit is another great option for those after something portable for their camping trips.
-They come in a range of sizes, including small (22 x 22 cm), medium (33 x 33 cm), large (42 x 42 cm) and X large (58 x 58 cm), so no matter how many people in your camping group you’ll find the perfect size.
+This stainless steel folding fire pit comes in a range of sizes, including small (22 x 22 cm), medium (33 x 33 cm), large (42 x 42 cm) and X large (58 x 58 cm), so no matter how many people are in your camping group you’ll find the perfect size.

-This fire pit comes as two pieces, the base and the stand – both of which fold completely flat, making it excellent for storing and transporting.
+The folding camp fire pit comes as two pieces, the base and the stand – which both fold completely flat, making it excellent for storing and transporting.
 It’s also reasonably lightweight.
-A range of cooking accessories has been made to go with the Winnerwell firepit, including specially designed triangular grates, which are fantastic for a camp cook up.
+Plus, a range of cooking accessories has been made to go with the Winnerwell firepit, including specially designed triangular grates, which are fantastic for a camp cook up.

 The Winnerwell range of fire pits is a perfect option for those chasing a particular sized fire pit.
 Lightweight and coming with a range of great accessories, it’s a great accessory to add to your camp set up.

-Another incredibly compact fire pit is the Supa Peg fire pit.
-The Supa Peg fire pit is made with 2.5mm thick Australian made heavy duty steel, with all pieces packing down flat to a total of just 40mm thick.
+Another spacious fire pit is the Supa Peg Grand Frontier fire pit – this is well worth considering for those after the best fire pit for camping.
+The Supa Peg fire pit is made with thick Australian heavy duty steel, with all 8 pieces packing down flat to a compact size.
 Then for easy storage and transporting, the fire pit is stored away in its very own canvas carry bag.

-To assemble this fire pit, grab out the eight side panels and slot them all together in a circular direction.
-Then there is a locking pin that gets slotted into the outside to keep it all together.
-Lastly, drop in the base plate.
-Also included in your kit are two BBQ rails that sit across the fire pit, which are great for putting on the camp oven.
+To assemble these camping firepits, grab out the eight side panels and slot them all together in a circular direction.
+Then, a locking pin gets slotted into the outside to keep it all together.
+Lastly, drop in the ground plate to catch the ash and prevent damage to the grass.
+Also included in your firepit camping kit are two BBQ rails that sit across the fire pit, which are great for putting on the camp oven.

-While a little heavier than some of the other fire pits in this guide, it’s still relatively lightweight at just under 7 kgs.
-Overall it’s certainly a good option for those wanting a super compact fire pit for their next camping trip.
+At 15kgs, this fire pit is much heavier than most of the other portable firepits in this guide, so keep that in mind before purchasing.
+But overall, it’s certainly a good option for those wanting a top quality yet super compact fire pit for their next camping trip.

-Darche is a brand well known to most campers – making top of the range camping gear; including great quality fire pits.
-Their fire pits come with everything you need, whether you’re looking for one for everyone to sit around at night or even for those after a fire pit for cooking.
+Darche is a brand well known to most campers – making top of the range camping gear, including great quality fire pits.
+The Darche fire pits come with everything you need, whether you’re looking for one for everyone to sit around at night or even for those after a fire pit for cooking.

 These fire pits are made from food grade stainless steel, which is tough and makes them easy to clean.
 They are also easy to assemble.
 Simply take out the fire pit and unfold it, then clip the feet of the base into the heat shield, so it is securely in place.
 You then place the cast iron grate inside the base, which provides a place to put in your wood or charcoal while providing plenty of airflow underneath.
 Lastly, put the grill on top – the grill is height adjustable, so you can set it to your desired height, depending on what you’re cooking.

-The great thing about these firepits is that everything you need comes in the kit – there is no need to purchase any additional accessories.
-In your kit, you’ll not only receive the fire pit, but you also get a heat shield that protects the grass and a grill for cooking.
+The great thing about the Darche fold out fire pit is that everything you need comes in the kit – there is no need to purchase any additional accessories.
+For example, in your camping fire pit grill kit, you’ll receive the fire pit and a heat shield that protects the grass and a grill for cooking.
 Then when not in use, it all packs down nice flat and goes away compactly in the included carry bag.

 These fire pits come in two sizes – the 310 firepit is 31 x 31 cm, while the 450 firepit is 45 x 45 cm.
-So they aren’t the biggest of firepits, but still having the different sizes allows you to choose one that’s suited to your camp set up.
+So they aren’t the biggest of firepits, but having different sizes allows you to choose one suited to your camp set up.

 If you want to get everything in a single purchase – fire pit, carry bag and even a grill for cooking, you can’t go wrong with these Darche fire pits.
-Reasonably lightweight, compact and well priced, they are the ideal portable fire pit.
+They are reasonably lightweight, compact, and well priced; they are the ideal portable fire pit.

-The Slot Me in the Wedge fire pit is great for those campers who like to stay in the one spot for a few days at a time.
-At just under 15 kgs, it’s the heaviest of all the fire pits in this guide.
+The Slot Me in the Wedge fire pit is great for those campers who like to stay in one spot for a few days at a time.
+At just under 15 kgs, it’s one of the heaviest fire pits in this guide.
 However, on the upside, it’s a large fire pit and comes with a few additional accessories you’d usually need to buy separately – making it a great all in one portable fire pit to consider.

-This fire pit is 100% Australian made and made with all Australian materials, including genuine 4mm thick steel.
+This mobile fire pit is 100% Australian made and made with all Australian materials, including genuine 4mm thick steel.
 Like the Adventure Kings fire pit above, this fire pit has four pieces that simply slot together.
 The fire pit then sits on the included undertray, which is designed to be filled with water to protect the grass from being burnt.
-With the undertray, you can even use the fire pit on decks and patios too.
+You can even use the fire pit on decks and patios with the undertray.

-This is a great fire pit for those that want to use it for cooking.
+This is a great fire pit for those wanting the best camping fire pits Australia has for cooking.
 It has a large cooking surface and comes with a range of rods that are inserted across, perfect for fitting a couple of pots and pans on at one time.
 It also comes with a bracket for use with a rotisserie.

-Other accessories this fire pit comes with include leather gloves and a pair of multi tools, which are used to lift and move the fire pit.
-The fire pit and all its accessories all pack down flat and compactly in a durable canvas storage bag.
+Other accessories this fire pit comes with include leather gloves and a pair of multi tools used to lift and move the fire pit.
+The fire pit and accessories pack down flat and compactly in a durable canvas storage bag.

 For those after a large fire pit, which you’ll also use for cooking, the Slot Me in the Wedge fire pit is certainly your best option.
-This is a large, heavy duty fire pit that comes with absolutely everything you need.
-And despite all these accessories still packs down nice and compactly.
-However, it is reasonably heavy, and it does all come with a hefty price tag too.
+This large, heavy duty fire pit comes with absolutely everything you need.
+And despite all these accessories, it still packs down nice and compactly.
+However, it is reasonably heavy, and it does all come with a hefty price tag.
 Nevertheless, you won’t need to buy another thing with this Slot Me in the wedge fire pit kit.

-The Coast to Coast fire pit is another option similar to the previous Adventure Kings and Slot Me in the Wedge fire pits, although far lighter.
-Made from 3mm Australian BlueScope steel, this is a great quality fire pit available in two sizes, either a 40 x 40 cm or 60 x 60 cm.
+The Coast to Coast fire pit is another option similar to the previous Adventure Kings and Slot Me in the Wedge fire pits, although far heavier.
+Made from 3mm Australian BlueScope steel, this is a great quality fire pit with a good size of 40 x 58 cm.

 Like the previous fire pits, the Coast to Coast fire pit comes in four flat pieces and is quickly assembled without any tools.
-A great optional extra is the 1.6mm galvanised ember tray which is perfect for protecting the grass, and there is also the option for purchasing a grill and hot plate for cooking meals.
+A great inclusion is the 1.6mm galvanised ember tray which is perfect for protecting the grass, and there is also the option of purchasing a grill and hot plate for cooking meals.

 This fire pit from BCF is a good option if you’re after something super cheap and easy.
 This round fire pit comes on folding legs, so nice and compact and large enough that you can easily use it for cooking.

-With this fire pit, you’ll receive the fire pit and its base (which as mentioned, has folding legs for easy storage), a mesh lid for safety, two grills for cooking, a fire poker and a carry bag for it all to be stored in.
+With this foldable fire pit, you’ll receive the fire pit and base (which, as mentioned, has folding legs for easy storage), a mesh lid for safety, two grills for cooking, a fire poker and a carry bag for it all to be stored in.
 Not bad really, considering its super low price tag.

-For those after something cheap. quick and easy to use – yet coming with all the vital accessories, you really can’t go fast this BCF fire pit.
+For those after something cheap, quick and easy to use – yet coming with all the vital accessories, you really can’t go past this BCF fire pit.

 And there you have it, our ultimate guide to the best portable fire pits for camping.
-Maybe you might also be interested in our guide on choosing the best inflatable kayak.
-We have plenty of other guides to help you with camping, including pop up tents, camping fridges and we even have the ultimate camping checklist here.
+Of course, we have plenty of other guides to help you with camping, including pop up tents, camping fridges, toilet / shower tents and we even have the ultimate camping checklist here.
+You might also be interested in our guide on choosing the best inflatable kayak.

 Disclaimer: Disclaimer: As an Amazon Associate I earn from qualifying purchases.